By Sherry Bunting

 Now retired, dairyman Todd Hendrickson of Preston, Minnesota has seen his share of cold Minnesota winters.
 His former 160-cow Roadside Dairy herd made award-winning quality milk.

-“We would step up our use of Udder Comfort during our Minnesota winters to avoid frozen teat damage,” Todd explains.
+“We would step up our use of Udder Comfort to avoid frozen teat damage,” Todd explains.
 “During any stretch of frigid cold weather, we put it on every udder when cows leave the parlor after milking to reduce swelling and improve circulation.
 This is especially critical for fresh animals.
 By removing swelling quickly, they milk out better and recover faster.”

-Milking 420 cows and raising extra springing heifers near Green Bay, Wisconsin, Bruce Vande Hey also sees those benefits as being critical in cold weather.
+Milking 420 cows and raising extra springing heifers near Green Bay, Wisconsin, Bruce Vande Hey agrees.

 “Our cows eat outside 365 days a year,” Bruce notes.
 “I’m glad to have Udder Comfort in our cold northeast Wisconsin winters.
 Being able to remove swelling and improve blood flow helps our herd avoid frozen teats.”

-During cold weather extremes, they spray all udders before cows leave the parlor, using Udder Comfort and concentrating on the center cleft along the bottom of the udder and crease.
+During cold weather extremes, they spray all udders before cows leave the parlor, using Udder Comfort and focusing on the bottom of the udder and crease.

-In addition to extra feed, making sure cattle have plenty of water is critical and often challenging in these weather extremes.
-On a dairy farm, water is critical for drinking and cleaning, so lines are buried underground and drinking tubs are equipped with heaters.
+In addition to extra feed, making sure cattle have plenty of water is critical and often challenging, with water critical for both drinking and cleaning, so lines are buried well underground and drinking tubs are equipped with heaters.

-As for the milking equipment and transportation, milk haulers have their hands full too in this weather.
+As for the milking equipment and transportation, milk haulers have their hands full too.
 Tank compressors can have issues, trucks can be down, but they pull out the stops to keep the milk moving.

-Veteran milk equipment serviceman Ken Weber recommends using a heat lamp to keep compressors going for cooling the milk.
-Weber is retired from service calls but still works with BouMatic equipment.
+Veteran milk equipment serviceman Ken Weber recommends using a heat lamp to keep compressors working to cool the milk.
+Weber is retired from service calls but has seen his share of tough winters.
 He suggests paying close attention to vacuum pumps outside.